On the total volume of the double hyperbolic space: Invariance properties

+Finally, as the last part of the induction step to prove Theorem~\ref{theorem_volume_invariant}, we show that $\mu'_h(P)$ is invariant under isometry.

-\begin{lemma} Assuming Theorem~\ref{theorem_volume_invariant} is true up to dimension $n-1\ge 1$.
+\begin{proposition} Assuming Theorem~\ref{theorem_volume_invariant} is true up to dimension $n-1\ge 1$.
 For a fixed $m$, let $P$ be a polytope in $\mathbb{DH}^n$ and be the intersection of at most $m$ half-spaces.
-Then in the hemisphere model on $n$-sphere $S^n_r$, (1) $\epsilon g_{h,\epsilon}(P)$ is uniformly bounded, and (2)
+Then in the hemisphere model on $n$-sphere $S^n_r$, (1) $\mu'_h(P)$ is invariant under isometry and $\mu'_h(P)=\mu_h(P)$, and (2) $\mu'_{h,\epsilon}(P)$ is uniformly bounded. \end{proposition}